-Michelle Munyikwa guest blogged at Absolutely Maybe for the last month, and I hope that she will write here again.
+Michelle Munyikwa is guest blogging at Absolutely Maybe this month.
+Her next post will explore trauma and the embodiment of racism in the United States.
 She studies at the University of Pennsylvania, and has her own blog at Michelle Munyikwa.
 You can follow her on Twitter: @mrmunyikwa.

 Note on human remains: The importance of repatriation and burial of human remains is recognized in Article 12 of the UN Declaration of the Rights of Indigenous Peoples.
 NAGPRA (Native American Graves Protection and Repatriation Act of 1990) governs the process of return of remains from federal agencies and museums in the United States.
 Other countries need to negotiate for return of remains from the United States, for example Australia.

 The image of the inscribed, unidentified skull is from Wellcome Images.